-The amount and complexity of such documentation will depend on several factors and the type of real estate that is being purchased.
-Said documentation is, in most cases, difficult to obtain – as various documents are issued by different administrative offices and agencies – and difficult to be interpreted without the technical assistance of an attorney.
+The amount and complexity of such documents will depend mainly on the type of real estate that is being purchased.
+Acquiring these documents is, in most cases, a complicated process as they are issued by a wide range of administrative offices and agencies.

-Generally, documentation to be reviewed by the purchasing party is:
+Generally, the documentation to be reviewed by the purchasing party is:

-1. The Property Deed (“Titolo di Propietà e/o di Provenienza”)
+1. Property Deed (“Titolo di Proprietà e/o di Provenienza”)

-This document confirms the ownership of the property and the seller’s title and includes any limitations, restrictions, easements, mortgages etc. negatively affecting the property.
-Particular attention should be paid when the purchaser buys a property that the seller received by inheritance or gift.
+This document confirms the ownership of the property and includes any limitations, restrictions, easements, mortgages that negatively affect the property.
+Particular attention needs to be paid when buying property from a seller who has received it by inheritance or as a gift.

 2. Certificate of Urban Destination (“Certificato di Destinazione Urbanistica”)

-This document must be attached to any deeds transferring property rights on non-built lands.
-This document shows the buyer the legal destination of the specific parcel of land that is being purchased according to the Urban Master Plan (“Piano Regolatore Urbanisitco”).
-This certificate must be obtained by the seller from the Italian municipality where the land is located
+This document provides information regarding the use of the plot of land according to the General Urban Development Plan (“Piano Regolatore Urbanistico”).
+This certificate is issued by the Italian municipality where the land is located.

-3. Authorization for Division into Lots (“Autorizzazione alla Lottizzazione”)
+3. Permit for Sub-division of Plots (“Autorizzazione alla Lottizzazione”)

-In case the construction was built before 1967, it is necessary to make express reference on the contract to the essential terms and conditions of the authorization (i.e. construction/building license).
+If the property was built before 1967, it is necessary to make an explicit reference on the contract to the terms and conditions regarding the property and its building license.

-This document regularizes any construction works or renovation works performed on the property without the required administrative permits, authorizations and permits.
+This document regularizes any construction or renovation work carried out on a property without having acquired the necessary required administrative permits.

-Italian real estate properties of artistic and historic value are subject to the preemptive rights of the Italian Ministry of Cultural Heritage and Cultural Activities (“Ministero per i Beni e le Attività Culturali”).
-Therefore, the owner of this type of properties is legally required to inform in advance the local office of the Ministry of any transfer of those type of properties to other individuals.
+Italian real estate properties of artistic and historic value are subject to the Italian Ministry of Cultural Heritage and Cultural Activities’ right of first refusal.
+Therefore, owners of such properties are legally required to inform the legal office of the Ministry before a potential sale.

-The Italian “Catasto” is the local office which holds documentation regarding all properties located under its jurisdiction.
-Specifically, this office issues certificates of ownership and documentation regarding third parties’ rights on the property.
-Prior to the execution of any deed of purchase of Italian property it is advisable to conduct a proper search on the cadastral registries of the property and its current and previous owners as well as its compliance to cadastral laws and regulations.
-Furthermore, it is highly advisable to obtain the property cadastral map (“Mappa Catastale”) and compare it with the actual structure of the property to make sure there are no discrepancies.
-In case of non-conformity, a declaration of variation (“Denuncia di Variazione”) will need to be filed to obtain the regularization of the status of the property.
+“Catasto” offices in Italy hold all the documents regarding all properties located under their jurisdiction.
+In addition, a “Catasto” issues certificates of ownership and documents regarding any third parties’ rights to the property.
+Prior to a purchase of Italian property, it is advisable to conduct a thorough research using the cadastral registries of the property of its current and previous owners as well as its compliance to cadastral laws and regulations.
+Furthermore, it is highly advisable to obtain the property cadastral map (“Mappa Catastale”) and compare it with the actual structure of the property to ensure that there are no discrepancies.
+In the case of non-compliance, a form notifying any variants (“Denuncia di Variazione”) will need to be filled out in order to obtain regularization of the property.

-10. Administrative Documentation (“Documentazione tecnico-amministrativa, sicurezza degli impianti, dei cantieri e barrier architetoniche”)
+10. Technical – Administrative Documents (“Documentazione tecnico-amministrativa, sicurezza degli impianti, dei cantieri e barrier architettoniche”)

 The property needs to be in compliance with Italian environmental laws and regulations issued for public safety.